uc3m-aerospace/DMG/README.md

  * Multi-core computation of Forward numerical derivatives and Complex Step differentiation.

 ## Goal
 The purpose of DMG tool is to provide a Matlab open-source tool for solving Optimal Control Problems within Research and Academia.
-Given that the original version of GPOPS is coded to work with the NLP solver SNOPT, which is a proprietary software, we have modified the code in such a way that now is able to work with the open-source solver IPOPT.
+Given that the original version of GPOPS is developed to work with the NLP solver SNOPT, which is a proprietary software, we have modified the code in such a way that now is able to work with the open-source solver IPOPT.

 ## NLP Solvers
 Two different NLP solvers can be used with DMG solver: